softwaresaved/common-form-questions/core-questions.md

 We have a number of sections covering

-* Core Questions(CQ) - mainly pertaining to demographics
+* Core Questions(CQ) - file:core-questions.md - mainly pertaining to demographics
-* Event Participation Questions(EPQ) - information gathering that drive the content of events
+* Participation Questions(EPQ) - file:participation-questions.md -  information gathering that drive the content of events
-* Event logistics Questions(ELQ) - information gathered to help organise logistics of e.g. place, food and access.
+* Logistics Questions(ELQ) - file:logistics-questions.md - information gathered to help organise logistics of e.g. place, food and access.

 ## Core Questions(CQ)
 Questions will appear as the heading of the section